 There are many places to stay in Melbourne, from 5 stars to shared rooms, but let’s talk about the affordable ones.
 To help you travel on a budget, here are some of the best and cheap hotels in Melbourne.

 Location and comfort are the key factors when booking a cheap place to stay in Melbourne, so here are 3 good options where you will be close to many attractions, public transportation, and restaurants.

-This Ibis Melbourne is located 5 minutes from Southern Cross Station and 10 minutes walking to Melbourne Aquarium.
+This hotel in Melbourne is located 5 minutes from Southern Cross Station and 10 minutes walking to Melbourne Aquarium.
 The hotel offers comfy rooms, fitness facilities, and a rooftop terrace.

 At Hub Hostel you can book private or shared rooms.
 The property is located a few meters from public transportation and a park.
-The reviews are good, especially towards the cleaning and comfort.
+The reviews are good, especially regarding the cleaning and comfort.

 If you are not sure yet, keep searching for cheap accommodation in Melbourne on Booking.com.
-There are plenty of hostels and hotels there, and some of them have free cancel policy, so you can book now and if you change your mind you can cancel or change the dates without paining any extra fee.
+There are plenty of hostels and hotels there, and some of them have a free cancellation policy, so you can book now, and if you change your mind, you can cancel or change the dates without paining any extra fee.